Back to top

 • Booraja has also focused on training a culturally competent workforce, creating employment opportunities for local Aboriginal people.

-• Ten Indigenous students started a Certificate III in Individual Support through IRT Academy in May 2018 and eight are now employed by the project.
+• Ten Indigenous students started a Certificate III in Individual Support through IRT Academy (Now ITeC Academy) in May 2018 and eight are now employed by the project.

-Find out more about studying an aged care course with IRT Academy, our registered training organisation
+Find out more about studying an aged care course with ITeC Academy, our registered training organisation

 holding hands